Loyla486/DoesItAgeVerify/README.md

 ### Operating Systems Planning to Implement ID Verification

-The developers or publishers of these Open Source Operating Systems have made plans and/or statements that they intend to comply with new ID Verification laws.
-But, as yet, that ID Verfication functionality is not fully implemented.
+The developers or publishers of these Open Source Operating Systems have made plans and/or statements that they intend to comply with new ID Verification laws,  but, as of yet, that ID Verfication functionality is not fully implemented.

 | &nbsp; | Operating System | Notes |
 | - | - | - |